danielminami/accessible_memory_game_shopify/README.md

     * At Settings Page, users can switch on/off `Accessibility Enabled`.
 Switch off accessibility will enable features such as slight animations and sounds.

 - [x] Custom Retrofit Class
-    * `CustomRetrofit` implementation enhances code reusability and allows easy switch on/off network `Interceptors`.
+    * `CustomRetrofit` implementation enhances code reusability and allows a smooth switch on/off network `Interceptors`.

 - [x] Automated tests and build
     * Daily builds are ran at [Buildkite](#http://www.buildkite.com) to ensure code passes the tests and compiles successfully.
 Tests are written in Kotlin.